A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Numerical exploration to understand relative importance of various terms in the expression of :

-The median of the absolute value of the fourth square bracket term for the orbital frequency of millisecond pulsars is within about a magnitude of the absolute value of the combined term.
-The median of the absolute value of the fourth square bracket term for the spin frequency of normal pulsars is within about a magnitude of the absolute value of the combined term while the median of the absolute value of the fourth square bracket term for the spin frequency of millisecond pulsars is within about two magnitude of the absolute value of the combined term.
+The median of the absolute value of the combined term of millisecond pulsars is within about an order of magnitude of the absolute value of their fourth square bracket term for the orbital frequency.
+The median of the absolute value of the combined term of normal pulsars is within about an order of magnitude of the absolute value of their fourth square bracket term for the spin frequency while the median of the absolute value of the combined term of millisecond pulsars is within about two orders of magnitude of the absolute value of their fourth square bracket term for the spin frequency.
 On the other hand, due to their extreme stability, millisecond pulsars are timed better, so the second derivative of the spin frequency of millisecond pulsars are likely to be measured more accurately.
 Thus, we conclude that it is wise to retain all of the terms in eq. (\ref{eq:fddotex4}) when accurate values are aimed for.